Image from drobotdean on Freepik

 - Civil and structural engineers deal with people every day, so it is important to be personable and likable.

-- Having the ability to get along with everybody on a team, no matter what level they are at, is a big indicator as to whether or not you will be able to fit in.
+- Having the ability to get along with everybody on a team, no matter what level they are at, is also a big indicator as to whether or not you will be able to fit in.

 - To build your communication and speaking skills, you might join Toastmasters International, an organization that helps people improve their public speaking skills, as doing so will give you a big boost in your confidence level.
 You can also get involved in any kind of leadership volunteering activity, which will also help to increase your confidence level.